-Search engine evaluator jobs are one of the best part-time jobs to do from home.
+Search engine evaluator jobs and rater jobs are some of the best part-time jobs to do from home.

 Search engine evaluation is a legitimate way to make money online.
-If you want to work online from home for Google and get paid for searching the web, then looking into search engine evaluator jobs might be the fit for you.
+If you want to work online from home for Google and get paid for searching the web, then looking into search engine evaluator jobs and rater jobs might be the fit for you.

 Today, I will explain to you exactly what a search engine evaluator does, what it pays, and the pros and cons to the job.
 As someone who has worked in this field as a rater for over two years now, it is one of the remote jobs that I highly recommend to those looking to work from home.

 I have worked for three of these companies, (Appen, Lionbridge, and Zero Chaos), and can tell you that they are 100% legit.